 So it is fairly close.
 And Bittrex did well.
 They are one of the top crypto exchanges around.

-But for me, it is a fair winner.
+For me, it is a fair winner.
 And Binance mainly takes it home because of its feature-rich site and app and for being a frontrunner in new developments.
 And also based on their trading volume and liquidity.

 Both of Binance and Bittrex are really good choices.
 And exchanges that you can use for most, if not all of your cryptocurrency trades.
 Name a crypto, and they probably have it.